lazzaralab/Brown-et-al_PDAC-hypoxia-EMT/README.md

 ## Running code
 ### Data placement
 CPTAC data should be placed in the directory `Bulk omics analyses/CPTAC PDAC Discovery Study/CPTAC PDAC data`.
-A zipped folder with the data, `CPTAC PDAC data.zip`, is provided under `Bulk omics analyses/CPTAC PDAC Discovery Study`.
+A zipped folder with the data, `CPTAC PDAC data.zip`, is provided in the directory `Bulk omics analyses/CPTAC PDAC Discovery Study`.

 TCGA data should be placed in the directory `Bulk omics analyses/TCGA analysis/TCGA PAAD data`.
 A zipped folder with the data, `TCGA PAAD data.zip`, is provided in the directory `Bulk omics analyses/TCGA analysis`.